3D LiDAR technology and processing software are increasingly becoming critical in numerous fields from people flow monitoring in Airports to Vehicles.

 The LiDAR technology was developed as a way to accurately measure distance using light.

-In LiDAR, a laser pulse, or a specific wavelength of light, is sent from a source (transmitter) and reflected from objects in the scene.
+In LiDAR, a laser pulse is sent from a source (transmitter) and reflected from objects in the scene.

 The reflected pulses are detected by the system receiver and, since the speed of light is constant, the time of flight (ToF) is used to develop a distance map of the objects in the scene (i.e., the amount of time that elapses reveals how far away the object is from the source of the light).